ellamental/JavaScript-Libs/README.md

 srfi1 is a Javascript implementation of the SRFI-1 linked list library for Scheme.
 This is a 'just for fun' implementation and probably shouldn't be used in production work.

+This implementation is about 80% complete and has been tested in Firefox 8 and Chromium 15.
+There are no dependencies for this project.

 [The spec for SRFI-1 can be found here.](http://srfi.schemers.org/srfi-1/srfi-1.html)